 Artists Felix St. Fort and Gabe Tiberino have joined forces in a new mural honoring the Cecil B. Moore Freedom Fighters.
 Rather than focus solely on their namesake, this mural highlights the unseen women and young people behind this iconic 1960’s Philadelphia civil rights group.
-Under the leadership of the indomitable Cecli B. Moore, teens and young adults successfully desegregated Girard College in 1965 and got into “good trouble”, as civil rights legend John Lewis so famously called it.
+Under the leadership of the indomitable Cecli B. Moore, teens and young adults successfully desegregated Girard College in 1965.
+They got into “good trouble,” as civil rights legend John Lewis so famously called it.

-This incredibly timely subject will connect the youth of today with the civil rights and voter registration work of the young people from over 50 years ago.
+This incredibly timely subject will connect today’s youth with the civil rights and voter registration work of the young people from over 50 years ago.

 To encourage community participation in the age of social distancing, Mural Kits were distributed be found at local public schools and trusted neighborhood partner sites.

-Kits included a small, paint-by-numbers adinkra symbol printed on a special material called “parachute cloth,” along with 3 paintbrushes and 3 paint colors.
+Kits included a small, paint-by-numbers adinkra symbol printed on a special material called “parachute cloth,” along with three paintbrushes and three paint colors.

 Sponsors & Partners